salvatore-lorenzo/salvatore-lorenzo-home/content/_index.md

 type: landing

 sections:
-  - block: about.avatar
+  - block: v1/about
     id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
-      username: admin
+      username: tore
       # Override your bio text from `authors/admin/_index.md`?
       text:
   - block: features